- Books, Literature, and Writing»

 I'd like to say that my first solo sail went smoothly as I masterfully skippered my sailboat across the ocean waves.
 But that's not how it went at all.
 I motored out of San Francisco's Loch Lomond marina feeling like Daedalus escaping the tower, a smile on my face and my hand steady on the tiller.
-As soon as we passed East Marin Island and cleared the channel I raised her sails.
+As soon as we passed East Marin Island and cleared the channel, I raised her sails.

 Something magical happens to a sailboat when you hoist her sails, she comes to life.
 When you're motoring you can feel the boat being pushed through the water, shoving it out of the way, fighting the ocean.
 But when you're sailing your vessel slides through the water, smooth and graceful.
 The annoying, metallic rattle of the smoke spewing, noise making engine falls blissfully silent to be replaced with the silky sounds of the sea stroking the sides of your hull.
 It's as close as man can get to touching the face of god.

 My boat is a Triton, a wonderful craft to make any man proud.
 Created by the legendary yacht designer, Carl Alberg, back in the 50's, she's an old girl but she still loves to race across the waves like a youngster.
 That's how my first solo-sail started out, me smiling and my Triton performing like a frisky teenager on a date.
 I steered her north and watched Point San Pedro pass by on our port side.
-We passed the sisters, twin islands in the San Pablo Straights, agilely avoided the massive dredger and the field of giant floating blocks of concrete blocks.
+We passed the sisters, twin islands in the San Pablo Straights, agilely avoided the massive dredger and the field of giant floating cubes of concrete blocks.

 Once clear of that obstacle course I experienced the ancient right of passage that all mariners encounter periodically, I realized that I had completely lost track of time.
 The sea is a siren and she'll mesmerize you if you let her so keep your wits about you and watch the sun.
 I checked the time and realized that I better head for shore if I wanted to make it to my destination in daylight.
 I turned the tiller and we headed for China Camp.